yueyu1030/COSINE/README.md

 - `modeling_roberta.py`: the code to modify the basic Roberta model for our task (we need to directly output the feature vector for RoBERTa)

-- `model.py`: the RoBERTa model for text classfication.
+- `model.py`: the RoBERTa model for classfication tasks.
 See `BERT_model` for details.

 - `trainer.py`: the code to training the RoBERTa under different settings.
    - `train(self)`: training for stage 1
-   - `selftrain(self, soft = True, adv = False)`: the code for self-training based on pseudo-labeling with period update.
-It is similar to previous BOND model for NER.
+   - `selftrain(self, soft = True)`: the code for self-training based on pseudo-labeling with period update.
-   - `soft_frequency`: the function to reweight the value of teacher network's prediction based on [WESTClass](https://arxiv.org/abs/1812.11270).
+   - `soft_frequency`: the function to reweight the value of pseudo-labels based on [WESTClass](https://arxiv.org/abs/1812.11270).
    - `calc_loss`: Calculate the prediction loss for self-training with [confidence-based reweighting](https://arxiv.org/abs/1908.09822).
    - `contrastive_loss`: Contrastive loss on sample pairs.